 Advent Advocacy provides Generic Advocates trained in supporting service users with a range of day-to-day matters.
 We work with people who may have difficulties being involved in decisions that affect them, such as those with learning difficulties, physical health problems, mental health problems, acquired brain injury and dementia.
 The key themes that underpin all activities undertaken as part of our Generic Advocacy provision are unconditional positive regard, empathy and empowerment.

 Generic Advocates serve as independent professionals within care settings and ensure that service user views are not overlooked.
-The Generic Advocate may operate as a mediator between care providers and service users, representing individuals at important meetings or support the service users to represent themselves effectively in these meetings by assisting them with agenda points, opening statements and probing questions.
+The Generic Advocate may operate as a mediator between care providers and service users, representing individuals at important meetings or supporting service users to represent themselves effectively in these meetings by assisting them with agenda points, opening statements and probing questions.

 Our Generic Advocacy is person-centered and client-led.
-We provide multifaceted support to service users so as to be effective at whatever stage of their pathway to discharge they find themselves, including assistance with legal matters, finances and expressing their wants and wishes regarding future placements.
+We provide multifaceted support to service users so as to be effective at whatever stage of their journey they find themselves, including assistance with legal matters, finances and expressing their wants and wishes regarding future placements.
 The Generic Advocate will liaise with doctors, nurses, social workers and anyone involved with service users’ care and treatment to ensure that all members are aligned with the individual.

-Our advocates can also supply non-instructed advocacy where appropriate.
+Our advocates provide non-instructed advocacy where appropriate.